By Joanne Bladd

 President Karzai has said rogue shareholders will face legal action if they do not repay their loans.

-Alokozay Group last week signed a $60m deal with PepsiCo to bottle and distribute the company’s products form a plan in Kabul.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Alokozay Group last week signed a $60m deal with PepsiCo to bottle and distribute the company’s products form a plan in Kabul.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.